getpinga/parkDNS-go/README.md

 # parkDNS
 A Golang-based DNS server for unified domain management.
+Install and define the zone in the config file.
+Then point all domains to in and it will serve the same zone details for all parked domains.

 ## Install